qingzhang003/ZDI-VDI-Auto/readme.md

    * Slow to run
    * Unable to retrieve VM annotation

 It is safe to contine using those two custom Ansible modules in forseeable future even if the Ansible version is updated to newer version in tower.
-Currently Ansible Tower version in PROD is 2.4.3, the FTDEV Ansible Tower version is 2.5.2.
+Currently Ansible Tower version in PROD is 2.4.3, the ZTDEV Ansible Tower version is 2.5.2.

 The custom Ansible module path is currently defined under ansible.cfg file: